valueflows/vf-apps/README.md

 By some persuasive demand, the first app will not be an app, but an algorithm that can be made into a module potentially usable by many apps:
 * **[Traversing the value flows](https://github.com/valueflows/vf-apps-traversing-the-flows).**

-The central apps will be [the Agent apps](https://github.com/valueflows/vf-apps-agents).
+* The central apps will be **[the Agent apps](https://github.com/valueflows/vf-apps-agents)**.
 All the other apps in the flock will be used by the agents.